yhpf/kickstarter/README.md

 # kickstarter
 What will make your project at Kickstarter successful?

-Status: This project is in progress!
+Status: Relaunch of project March 22nd 2019.
+This project is in progress!

 ## About this project